dendrobiummoniliforme/crafting-interpreters/README.md

 Following the book [**Crafting Interpreters**](https://craftinginterpreters.com/).

-This contains the `Java` and `C` implemetations as well as answers to the challenges presented at the end of each chatper 😄
+This contains the `Java` and `C` implemetations as well as answers to the challenges presented at the end of each chapter 😄

 ## Java